phonopy/phono3py/_sources/auxiliary-tools.rst.txt

 ``kaccum`` for tensor properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For cummulative thermal conductivity, the last value is given as the
+thermal conductivity in W/mK.
+For the other properties, the last value
+is effectively the sum of values on all mesh grids divided by number
+of mesh grids.
+This is understood as normalized for one primitive
+cell.
+Before version 1.11.13.1, the last value for gv_by_gv (--gv
+option) was further divided by the primitive cell volume.

 Number of columns of output data is 13 as explained above.
 With
 ``--average`` and ``--trace`` options, number of columns of output
 data becomes 3.